jerng-org/ruthenium/README.md

 just reimplement the same pattern in whatever language or runtime I need to work in henceforth.

-##### Reuse in Pedagogy

-I never studied web development as an academic subject.
-In the process of learning how to write frameworks from scratch, I've figured there is just enough material in this for the syllabus of one moderately challenging 200-level college course.
-Credit should be assigned on a weekly basis, of course, with adequate warnings to students that if they don't get the first parts write, the end result will simply not function.
-The courses should probably be pass/fail.

 ##### My Context

 This is not expected to be your context.